cefriel/mapping-template/README.md

 ##### `$map`
 The `$map` variable contains all key-value pairs specified with both `-kv` and `-kvc` options.

-#### TemplateFunctions subclasses
+#### Custom `TemplateFunctions` subclasses
-Subclasses of the `TemplateFunctions` class may be defined and set to modify the utility functions available in processing the template.
+Subclasses of the `TemplateFunctions` class may be defined and provided using the `-fun` option to modify the utility functions available in processing the template.
+The provided class is compiled at runtime and made available through the `$functions` variable in the template.

 #### `mapping-template.jar` ####
 This is the intended usage of the `mapping-template.jar`.